 Here at SACE, particularly through our work with our campaign to Electrify the South, we talk about the benefits of driving electric pretty frequently, but to hear firsthand why drivers like you want to see the rapid transition to electric transportation was inspiring!
 Drivers or interested drivers talked about realizing cost savings, their desires to embrace the latest technology, the importance of protecting the environment, and the necessity of decreasing our dependence on domestic and foreign fossil fuels.
 This last reasoning was the key motivator for retired Air Force Veteran and Knoxville Electric Vehicle Association member, Robert Finn to purchase his first Tesla, which made him the second Tesla owner in Knoxville.

-Now the proud owner of Tesla Model 3, appropriately called “White Lightning,” Mr. Finn told us that he would never buy a “dirty, old fossil fueled car again.”
+Now the proud owner of Tesla Model 3, appropriately called “White Lightning,” Mr. Finn told us that he would never buy a “dirty, old fossil-fueled car again.”
 Mr. Finn lamented that the joy he felt driving his electric vehicle wasn’t just because he could go 0-60 in 2.4 seconds, but also because of the liberation he felt knowing that driving electric meant less demand on our energy grid and therefore, less demand to purchase oil from foreign countries.
-Eventually he’d like to see all electric vehicles powered by the sun.
-Us too, Mr Finn, us, too.
+Eventually, he’d like to see all-electric vehicles powered by the sun.
+Us too, Mr. Finn, us, too.

 Boasting more than 60 vehicles and drivers, Asheville’s event was expected to be the second largest in the region – second only to Atlanta – with hundreds of people walking through the event learning about EVs and taking test drives.
 Attendees were also encouraged to apply for a new EV-focused license plate that will help spread the word of EVs – literally – on the go!
-If you live in NC and you’re interested in getting an EV-supporting plate for you car, click here for more information and to download an application before February 8, 2020.
+If you live in NC and you’re interested in getting an EV-supporting plate for your car, click here for more information and to download an application before February 8, 2020.

 SACE also co-hosted events last weekend in Tallahassee and West Palm Beach, Florida as part of our Driving on Sunshine EV Roadshow.
 We’re scheduled to co-host two more this weekend in Destin and Tampa – stop by and take a spin with us!
 Stay tuned for a wrap-up blog next week on all of the Florida events!
 Don’t live in Destin or Tampa?
 Take a look at the many other electric vehicle events all across the country and find one near you!